 Saena Baking Co.
 Achieves NSF Good Manufacturing Practices Certification

 At Saena, we believe food safety is not a one-time accomplishment but a continual journey.
 That is why, alongside our GMP program, we have developed a full-scale HACCP program.
 This strengthens our food safety systems further.
-It ensures that every bottle we produce meets the strictest safety standards while delivering the pure, authentic flavors our customers trust.
+It ensures that products we produce meets the strictest safety standards while delivering the pure, authentic flavors our customers trust.

 We are grateful to our team for their dedication and to our customers for their continued support.
 We look forward to continuing to provide you with the highest quality extracts, manufactured safely and responsibly at our Portland, Oregon facility.